 Each exposure is allocated to a credit risk grade at initial recognition based on available information about the borrower.

 Exposures are subject to ongoing monitoring, which may result in an exposure being moved to a different credit risk grade.
 The monitoring typically involves use of the following data:

-Corporate exposure

-All exposures (corporate and retail clients)

-- Information obtained during periodic review of customer files - e.g. audited financial statements, management accounts, budgets and projections.
-Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes. - Data from credit reference agencies, press articles, changes in external credit ratings - Quoted bond and credit default swap (CDS) prices for the borrower where available - Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities
+Corporate exposure All exposures (corporate and retail clients) Information obtained during periodic review of customer files - e.g. audited financial statements, management accounts, budgets and projections.
+Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes. • Payment record - this includes overdue status • Data from credit rating agencies, press articles, changes in external credit ratings Utilisation of the granted limitRequests for and granting of forbearance • Quoted bond and credit default swap (CDS) prices for the borrower where available • Existing and forecast changes in business, financial and economic conditions. • Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities